‘Betfair trading’ is a phrase that puts many people off before even getting to see its potential.

-Before the invention of the Betfair Sportsbook, Betfair and it’s exchange was seen as the choice of the ‘thinking man’.
+Before they introduced a sportsbook, Betfair and its exchange was seen as the choice of the ‘thinking man’.

-This was the reason that they decided to introduce the Sportsbook, to capture your more recreational customer.
-They were already beating the traditional bookmaker; next it was time to play them at their own game.
+Betfair were already beating the traditional bookmaker with their exchange; next it was time to play them at their own game.

 So, if you fancy yourself as the next Peter Webb or Caan Berry, read on!